sodadata/docs/soda/integrate-github.md

 * Be aware that for self-hosted runners in GitHub:
   * Windows runners are not supported, including the use of official Windows-based images such as windows-latest
   * MacOS runners require installation of Docker because macos-latest does not come with Docker pre-installed.
+* The scan results that the GitHub Action for Soda produces do not appear among your primary checks results.
+The results are ephemeral and serve only to flag and fix issues during development.
+* The ephemeral scan results that the GitHub Action for Soda produces do not persist historical measurements.
+Thus, checks that normally evaluate against stored values in the Cloud Metric Store, such as schema checks, do not evaluate in scans that the GitHub Action for Soda executes.

 ## Go further